Mahajanchahat20/Capstone/README.md

-# Multimodal Intent Classification using BEAR & ARL
+# Multimodal Intent Recognition in Dialogue (BEAR & ARL)
 # Dataset (Custom Multimodal Dataset from Hindi Web Series)
 This project uses a handmade multimodal dataset constructed from a Hindi web series, designed for intent classification in conversational settings.